Cheshire Innovation

 Afghanistan differs from the other poor countries in that it enjoys hot summers but cold winters.
 However LP Turbines will still be able to extract heat from Afghanistan’s cold continental air in winter.
 In addition, LP Turbines could tap into hot water springs and make good use of Afghanistan’s large geothermal energy sources. [http://aeic.af/en/energy_source/3]

 It is also worth noting from the map, that the rich Middle Eastern oil producing companies are close to the equator.
-This means that as their oil based prosperity comes to an end, a new era of heat based prosperity will dawn.
+This means that as their oil based prosperity comes to an end, a new era of desert heat based prosperity will dawn.

 3 Case Study: Pakistan